Rigidity of proper colorings of $\mathbb{Z}^d$: Repair transformation and Shearer's inequality

 Then, by Lemma~\ref{lem:shearer-extended},

 where $\Psi_v$ and $I_v$ are the supports of $f'|_{N(v)}$ and $f'(v)$ given $X_v$, respectively.
-We stress that the probabilities above are with respect to $f'$, but we also remind that $f'|_S$ equals $f$ in distribution so that these probabilities are the same when taken with respect to~$f$.
+We stress that the expectations above are with respect to $f'$, but we also remind that $f'|_S$ equals $f$ in distribution so that these expectations are the same when taken with respect to~$f$.

 We first show that